 - Submit an approval to the FMSA to compare time worked to the budget.

-- CDS Employer EVV Contact Information Guide (PDF).
+- EVV Contact Information Guide for CDS Employers (PDF)

 - Guidance for FMSAs When CDS Employers Do Not Perform EVV Responsibilities (PDF)